Aliciaa-svg/pMHC-GNN/README.md

 ## 1. Encode raw peptide and MHC sequences
 Run each code block in `encode.ipynb` sequentially.

-The raw peptide and MHC sequences are encoded using a pretrained protein language model.
+The raw peptide and MHC sequences are encoded using a pretrained protein language model [unikei/bert-base-proteins](https://huggingface.co/unikei/bert-base-proteins).

 The resulting initial embeddings will be saved to `data/` directory.